Skip to Content

 You have to at least have a basic understanding of Japanese, which is Level N4 of the Japanese Proficiency Language Test (JPLT)

-It is a working visa requirement to have a basic understanding of Japanese and it will also help you in doing your job smoother and reduce any misunderstandings.
+It is a working visa requirement to have a basic understanding of Japanese.

 Where Would I Stay During Fruit Picking Season?